webmastersmith/WGU_Cloud_Computing/D329_CompTIA_Security+SY0-601/study.md

 - **Threat Intelligence Sources -Public/Private Information-Sharing Centers**: Organizations or groups that share threat intelligence among members.
 - **Threat Intelligence Sources -Dark Web**: Hidden parts of the internet where cybercriminals trade information and conduct illicit activities.
 - **Threat Intelligence Sources -Indicators of Compromise**: Pieces of data indicating a security incident or breach.
 IoC is evidence of a TTP(tactic, technique, or procedure).
-- **Threat Intelligence Sources -Automated Indicator Sharing (AIS)**: A system for sharing standardized threat indicators.
+- **Threat Intelligence Sources -Automated Indicator Sharing (AIS)**: A framework for sharing CTI.
 Service offered by the Department of Homeland Security (DHS) for companies to participate in threat intelligence sharing.
 - **Structured Threat Information eXpression (STIX)**: OASIS framework syntax for sharing CTI.
 - **Trusted Automated eXchange of Intelligence Information (TAXII)**: means for transmitting CTI data between servers and clients. sharing threat intelligence.
 -